Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Problem Statement and Requirements

 which stands as a controllability condition for the pair $(Q,B)$. \end{customassumption} Before presenting the stabilization method, consider the following family of scalar Stürm-Liouville eigenvalue problems for each $i=1,\ldots,m:$

 admitting a sequence of eigenvalues $\bar \lambda_{n,i}=d_i \lambda_n$, where $\lambda_n$ are the eigenvalues of \eqref{SLprob} with $d_i=1$.
 This sequence of eigenvalues corresponds to a sequence of eigenfunctions $(\varphi_n)_{n=1}^{+\infty}$.
-The eigenvalues form an unbounded increasing and non-negative sequence while the eigenfunctions form a complete orthonormal system in $L^2(0,L)$.
+The eigenvalues form an unbounded increasing and non-negative sequence while the eigenfunctions form a complete orthonormal system in $L^2(0,L)$. {Note here that although we can easily derive explicit formulas for eigenfunctions and eigenvalues of the above Stürm-Liouville problems in the case of Neumann or Dirichlet boundary conditions (when one of the pairs $(\gamma_{1,i},\gamma_{2,j}),i,j=1,2$ is zero), in the case of Robin boundary conditions we do not have such explicit formulas.
+However, we may get some estimates of the eigenvalues, see for instance \cite[Sec.
+3.3.1]{Orlov (2020)}.}

-When the control is placed internally, we make the following assumption on shape functions $b_j(\cdot)$: \begin{customassumption}{2} \it Matrix
+When the control is placed internally, we make the following assumption on shape functions $b_j(\cdot)$. \begin{customassumption}{2} Matrix

-consisting of $ \mathcal B_n:= ^\top,$ which contain projections $b_{j,n}:=\int_0^L b_j(x) \varphi_n(x) dx,$ is non-singular. \end{customassumption} Assumption \ref{assumption3} leads to a stabilizability property as it is shown in the following.
+consisting of $ \mathcal B_n:= ^\top,$ which contain projections $b_{j,n}:=\int_0^L b_j(x) \varphi_n(x) dx,$ is nonsingular. \end{customassumption} Assumption \ref{assumption3} leads to a stabilizability property as it is shown in the following.
 Similar assumption appears in several works in the context of stabilization of scalar parabolic PDEs, see for instance \cite{Hagen and Mezic (2003)}.
 The next assumption concerns only the case of boundary control, namely, when $\theta=0$. \begin{customassumption}{3} When $\theta=0$, there exist $\delta_0, k_Q>0$ such that